-Yes, pregnancy brain is a real thing.
-Not everyone experiences pregnancy brain.
+Yes, pregnancy brain is a real thing, though not everyone experiences it.
 Or should I say, not everyone experiences it on a significant level.

-But if I had to guess, I would say that the large majority of pregnant women experience some degree of brain fog at some point during their pregnancy.
+But if I had to guess, the large majority of pregnant women experience some degree of brain fog at some point during their pregnancy.

 The changes that were discovered in the 2016 research study published in Nature Neuroscience showed that changes to the brain also occurred in the area related to relationship building.

 Think of it as the brain’s way of clearing space to make room for maternal attachment.
-Your brain is simply prioritizing what is most important and that, during pregnancy and those early days and weeks as a new mama are, you and your little one.
+Your brain is simply prioritizing what is most important, and during pregnancy and those early weeks as a new mama are, it’s you and your little one.

 When does pregnancy brain start?